DavesCodeMusings/container-central/README.md

 1. You find an interesting Docker container and start it with `docker run`.
 You can use Container Central to stop and start the container and to pull updated images.
 2. You have a docker-compose.yml that you've used to deploy one or more containers.
 You can copy the docker-compose.yml to Container Central's _compose_ directory.
 Now you can control the stack by pointing and clicking.
 3. You've got old containers or images that you want to remove.
-Sorry, Container Central can't do that yet.
-You'll have to use `docker rm` or another tool.
+Container Central will show a trash can icon in the lower right corner.
+Clicking this is like running `docker container prune` or `docker image prune`.

 There are more features to add, but I'm starting small and working my way up.
 This is a hobby, not a business venture.